pszaro/Scripts/README.md

   - [Pfizer-Generate-Year-Review.sh]:
    Scraps Year Daily Logs For Pfizer and create one log for the year

-  - [applications.sh]:
-   Installs OSX applications.

   - [aws_gather_list_of_files_S3.sh]:
    Connects to Amazon S3 and gathers list of all files in all buckets

   - [check_mounted_volumes.sh]:
    Check and alert if certain Volumes are mounted

+  - [display_startup.sh]:
+   Displays various info on system

+  - [go.sh]:
+   Main Menu

-  - [defaults.sh]:
+  - [go.sh]:
    Applies system and application defaults.

-  - [git-repo.sh]:
-   Sets up and launches (if necessary) installed software.

-  - [gitupdate.sh]:
-   Compares local and remote repositories and performs git pull if needed.

   - [go.sh]:
-   Main Menu

-  - [homebrew.sh]:
    Installs Homebrew and PIP software.

-  - [installers.sh]:
-   Defines software installer functions.

   - [lastdayofthemonth.sh]:
    Determines last day of the current month

   - [list_volumes.sh]:
    Display a list of all mounted volumes, one line per volume.

   - [options.sh]:
    Defines command line prompt options.